bredmor/yaro/README.md

 ## License

-Composer is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+Yaro is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements